 The factory produces about 20,000 items a year.
 Some small items cost less than 100 Deutsche marks ($55); a cup and saucer 150 to 200; an elaborate plate illustrated with a landscape, around 4,000 DM; plain white figurines from 700 DM, and very intricately modeled and painted ones up to 10,000 DM.

-changing strategy A key factor in the strategy for the coming years, Maltzahn added, was to raise awareness among younger potential buyers of what Nymphenburg has to offer.
+A key factor in the strategy for the coming years, Maltzahn added, was to raise awareness among younger potential buyers of what Nymphenburg has to offer.
 The first step in this campaign has been to invite the 32-year-old designer Konstantin Grcic to enliven the windows of the previously rather stolid Nymphenburg store at Odeonsplatz in the city center with a series of witty and zany displays.
-One of them consists of a dishwasher stuffed with several thousand marks' worth of Nymphenburg's finest -- but this turns out not to be such a joke after all, because Nymphenburg porcelain is, indeed, guaranteed dishwasher-proof.
+One of them consists of a dishwasher stuffed with several thousand marks' worth of Nymphenburg's finest - but this turns out not to be such a joke after all, because Nymphenburg porcelain is, indeed, guaranteed dishwasher-proof.

 First published: International Herald Tribune